mattpeebles/book-commons-api/README.md

 :+1::tada::musical_note::confetti_ball:

 ### Wishlist Route <a name="todoWishlist"></a>
-:+1::tada::musical_note::confetti_ball:
+- [ ] On wishlist add, prevent duplicate wishlist titles from being added

 ### Users Route <a name="todoUsers"></a>
-- [ ] On wishlist remove, delete wishlist from database
+- [x] On wishlist remove, delete wishlist from database
-- [ ] On account deletion, remove all wishlists, and all ebooks associated with account
+- [ ] On account deletion, remove all wishlists

 -----------
 ## Routes <a name="routes"></a>